jzw2/rust-capr/docs/main.typ

 #set page(numbering: "1") */

-= Intro

 = Historical Linguistics

 Historical Linguistics is arguably a really old part of linguistics.
-The neogrammarians found cognates between Latin, Greek and Sankrit, but more importantly they found cognacy between sound laws.
+The Neogrammarians found cognates between Latin, Greek, and Sanskrit, but more importantly they found cognacy between sound laws.
 This is the most important part, in which they have a system that consistently maps between.
 That is, the sound is regualr.

 A famous example is Grimm's law.
 This is known as a chain shift in which certain consonants correspond in other consonants.

-For exampls latin cognates picic fish, whatever german and lots
+For exampls latin cognates picic fish, whatever German and lots

 Another sound law that's really common is called paltalization.

-For instance spanish _caesar_
+For instance Spanish _caesar_

+== Neogrammarian Hypothesis

 - Sound Change is regular